 Risk is much more than a report shown to the board every quarter.
 It’s a major point of discussion for any CISO regardless of industry, and not just on the mitigation side.
-The ability to effectively assess risk is a critical part of any program – but it has to be done realistically.
+The ability to effectively assess risk is critical for CISOs and a significant part of any program – but it has to be done realistically.

 Risk is an inherently personal aspect of security because it is tied directly to what is important to the business.
 This makes it very difficult to have any sort of baseline, because two organizations even in the same industry might have two very different cybersecurity risk registers and tolerances.
 Here are some (of many) of the challenges that occur in creating a risk program:

 - Crafting a cybersecurity Risk Register ‘Power tool’ as the base for a multiyear cybersecurity plan

 - Controls evaluation